iotaledger/documentation/iota-streams/0.1/introduction/overview.md

 # Streams overview

-**Streams is a cryptographic framework for building messaging applications.
+**Streams is a cryptographic framework for building secure messaging applications.
 Streams comes with a built-in method of sending messages to IOTA nodes, but it's also flexible enough to allow you to extend it to send messages in other ways such as in HTTP URLs.**

 Here are just a few ideas of what you can build with Streams: